hikeventures/hikeventures.github.io/_posts/articles/products/2017-01-23-garmin-suunto.markdown

 However, it will still miss the map feature which I like on the <a href="http://amzn.to/2osspQt" rel="nofollow">Garmin Fenix 5X</a>.
 On the other hand, the <a href="http://amzn.to/2kLxu40" rel="nofollow">Suunto Spartan</a> has a slightly better screen resolution.

-Would this change my purchase desition?
+Would this change my purchase decision?
 No. I still prefer the watch which can upload topo maps - the Garmin Fenix 5X.
 The Suunto Spartan might be however more appealing for those who need the lightest gear and don't need the map feature of the Garmin Fenix 5X.

----

-{% include disclaimer.html %}

----